South Dakota's Mountain Lion Management

 A Small Population with a High Hunting Quota

 Mountain lions in South Dakota face some of the highest per capita hunting quotas

 of any population of mountain lions in the country.
 In some years, the South Dakota Department of Game, Fish, and Parks set the quota to greater than 40 percent of the already struggling population.
 Many mountain lion researchers agree that the rate for sustainable mountain lion harvest falls somewhere between 11 and 15 percent.
 Wildlife managers in South Dakota have access to research conducted in other states, so the logical conclusion here is that SD Department of Game, Fish, and Parks must be setting such high harvest rates with the intention of reducing the state's mountain lion population.

 Population Dynamics within South Dakota

-In 2010, the South Dakota Department of Game, Fish, and Parks estimated the population in the Black Hills region to be 223 individuals.
+In South Dakota Game, Fish, and Parks' 2017 Mountain Lion Status Report, the State estimated that, prior to the 2016/17 season, 300 mountain lions resided in the Black Hills.
+Of these, approximately 230 were adults or sub-adults.
 This population will likely suffer from inbreeding depression without proper connectivity to other populations.
 If you'd like to help mountain lions in South Dakota, support low harvest quotas and habitat preservation.